futehkao/elements/README.md

         }
     }

 Atom must have a name and it must be unique so that it won't be loaded twice.
 Within an Atom, the first section is configuration and it is a multiline YAML string that is used to configure POJOs.
-The POJOs are declared after the configuration section.
+POJOs are declared after the configuration section.
 The syntax is 'name = <Java Class>'.
-The naming convention is very important in that for a POJO of which name DOES NOT start with a underscore, it is automatically registered with the ResourceManager.
-In general, A POJO's name should start with a underscore unless there is a particular reason to register it with the ResourceManager so that other objects can look it up by name.
-However, please note that it is better to use injection instead of named lookup.
+The naming convention is very important in that for a POJO of which name STARTS with a underscore, it is NOT registered with the ResourceManager.
+In general, A POJO's name should start with a underscore unless there is a particular reason to register it so that other objects from different Atoms can look it up by name.
+However, please note that it is better to use injection instead of named lookup and to keep interdependencies local.

 As mentioned, the YAML string is used to configured POJOs.
-In this example, _helloworld is declared to be an instance of JaxRSServer so that at this point of the script, an instance of JaxRSServer is acutally instantiated.
-It has two fields, addresses (List<String>) and resources (List<Map<String, Object>>), and they are set up by the "_helloword" portion of the YAML string.
+In this example, _helloworld is declared to be an instance of JaxRSServer so that at this point of the script, an instance of JaxRSServer is  instantiated.
+It has two fields, addresses (List<String>) and resources (List<Map<String, Object>>), and they are set up by the "_helloword" section of the YAML string.

-In the example, it also demonstrates injection.
+In this example, it also demonstrates injection.
 HelloWord requires a Utility instance to be injected.
-By declaring a Utility instance in the Atom, it is automatically injected into _helloworld.
+By declaring a Utility instance in the Atom, it is automatically injected into _helloworld and it must be noted that because of the dependency, the Utility instance must be declared first.
+Circular dependencies are allowed only if the Inject's optional is set to true.
+In such a case, the order of declaration is not important.
+For further information, please see Google Guice.

 ## Resource Providers
+ResourceProviders are used to control the opening and closing of resources.
+To register a ResourceProvider, simply declare the provider within an atom and it is automatically pick up by the ResourceManager.

 ### Hibernate Resource Provider
-Elements provides Hikari database connection pool and support for JPA via Hibernate.
-It is rather straightforward to create a Hikari DataSource as shown below.
-One can, however, use other types of DataSource.
+For an enterprise application, an important task is management of database transactions.
+Elements provides a ResourceProvider to manage transactions and JPA EntityManager.
+In this section, we will go over the basics of creating an Atom for the ResourceProvider.

+But first, we must have a DataSource.
+Elements provides support for Hikari database connection pool out of the box.

     atom("datasource") {
     configuration = """